balmoral/volt-highcharts/README.md

 Documentation for Highcharts options can be found at: http://api.highcharts.com/highcharts#chart.

+Reactivity is now supported (currently limited to chart titles, number of series, and series options and data).

+To implement a reactive chart, the options provided on chart creation should be wrapped on a Volt::Model which the _reactive attribute set to true.

 At present only a copy of the chart options are passed to Highcharts so the binding will not update the chart automatically.

 For convenience, the last chart added can simply be accessed as ```page._chart```, wrapped by Opal's Native().